 Chaplain Assistants, also known in the Army as Religious Affairs Specialists, act as counselors for their fellow soldiers and provide backup to Army chaplains.
-This job, which is military occupational specialty (MOS) 56M, does everything from preparing spaces for worship to managing supplies.
+This job, which is a military occupational specialty (MOS) 56M.
+The soldier in this position will do everything from preparing spaces for worship to managing supplies.

 They also coordinate and help provide security for any operations involving indigenous religious leaders.
 Like their civilian counterparts, soldiers in MOS 56M is responsible for safeguarding privileged communications, conducting crisis interventions, and coordinating traumatic event management, to ensure soldiers get the counseling they need in difficult situations, such as combat stress.